sensei-skipper/DataReleases/README.md

 * Edge: if the superpixel is near the edge of the CCD
 * Bad pixel: if the superpixel is in a pixel with an excess of single electron events, as analyzed over the commissioning dataset
 * Bad Column:  if the superpixel is in a column with an excess of single electron events, as analyzed over the commissioning dataset
-* Extended bleed mask: similar to hot columns but calculated only over bleed zones.
-* ClusterShape: this doesn't have any impact in the 1-electron analysis since we select 1-superpixel events

 Other masks are executed during reconstructionn but are either deprecated or not used in the 1-electron analysis.
 The images include an overscan of 128 columns and 4 rows.